Richard Talbot Kelly

-Richard Barrett Talbot Kelly (1896–1971), MBE, MC, RI, known to friends and colleagues as 'TK', was a British army officer, school teacher, and artist, known especially for his watercolour paintings of ornithological subjects.
+Richard Barrett Talbot Kelly MBE, MC, RI, (20 August 1896 – 30 March 1971), known to friends and colleagues as 'TK', was a British army officer, school teacher, and artist, known especially for his watercolour paintings of ornithological subjects.

 Early life

-Talbot Kelly was born in Birkenhead, then in Cheshire, England, on 20 August 1896.
+Talbot Kelly was born in Birkenhead, then part of Cheshire, England, on 20 August 1896.
 He was the only son of Lilias Fisher Kelly and Robert Talbot Kelly.
 His father was also a successful artist, as was his paternal grandfather, the Irish landscape and portrait painter, Robert George Kelly.
 The family lived in Rochdale, which was then in Lancashire, but moved to London when Talbot Kelly was six.
 He was educated at The Hall School, Hampstead, followed by a boarding school in Rottingdean, then Rugby School and finally the Royal Military Academy, Woolwich.

 Military career

 Talbot Kelly was commissioned as a second lieutenant with the Royal Horse Artillery on 22 April 1915.
 He served as a Forward Observation Officer with the 9th (Scottish) Division, 52nd Brigade, Royal Field Artillery, in France, from May 1915 until January 1917.
 He saw combat in the Battle of Loos (1915), the Battle of the Somme (1916) and the Battle of Arras (1917).

 He subsequently served in an Army Field Artillery Brigade, and was awarded the Military Cross in June 1917.
 He was wounded by the blast from a shell at the Battle of Passchendaele on 5 August 1917.
 After convalescing at home, he returned to France in April 1918, then taught camouflage at the School of Artillery in Larkhill.
 He successfully requested a transfer to the Royal Flying Corps, but before he could undertake pilot training, the war came to an end.

 After the war, he remained with the military, serving in the Royal Artillery in India.
 Having married Dorothy Bundy (daughter of the Pre-Raphaelite painter Edgar Bundy) in 1924, he was discharged from the army in 1929.

 In 1939, on the outbreak of World War II, he received his army recall (service number 14791), and was Chief Instructor at the War Office Camouflage Development and Training Centre in Farnham for the duration of the war.
 He was made a Brevet Major on 3 August 1942, a rank he retained until discharge.
 For his work at Farnham he was appointed, in the 1944 New Year Honours, a Member of the Order of the British Empire (MBE).
 At that time he was also credited with the rank of Temporary Major.

 His memoir, A Subaltern's Odyssey: Memoirs of the Great War, 1915–1917, was published posthumously in 1980.